Last Updated on December 20, 2022 by Rebecca Huff

 Make homemade cleaners with baking soda, vinegar, and lemon; or use natural unscented cleaners, or water-only steam-cleaners to clean your home.
 One alternative that many people use instead of chemical fragrance is essential oils.
 Essential oils may be problematic for people with severe sensitivity.

 For those who can tolerate them, essential oils can be used to make DIY deodorant, cleaning products, skincare formulas, and as a natural fragrance so that you are able to avoid toxic chemicals.
 It is important to note, however, that it is possible to be allergic to essential oils.

 Some “natural” cleaning companies have a mixture of essential oils and synthetic fragrances, such as Mrs. Myers.
 Learn to spot these tactics and don't buy into it.

 Manufacturers want you to believe that fragrance = clean.
 Please do not fall for the lies.

 Clean has no odor

 Removing offensive odors does not require perfume!
-It is possible to remove stinky smells in gym clothes, shoes, pet bedding, etc. without leaving behind a chemical fragrance.
+Removing stinky smells in gym clothes, shoes, pet bedding, etc. without leaving behind a chemical fragrance is possible.
 I use an odor eliminator by Enviroklenz.
-I’ve been using products from this company since I treated my home for mold many years ago.
+I've been using products from this company since I treated my home for mold many years ago.